Louis Harry Newburgh: Medical and professional career

 In 1918, Dr. Newburgh was promoted to Associate Professor and then Clinical Investigation Professor in 1922.
 During this time, Newburg started to develop an interest in the renal system, diet, and how fluids and electrolytes work in the body.
 He also had a great interest in the treatment of Type I Diabetes before the use of insulin.
 Prior to Newburgh, starvation was one of the treatments.
-Newburgh found that a diet made up of mostly fat intake helped individuals regain a degree of normalcy.
+Newburgh found that a low-carbohydrate diet made up of mostly fat intake helped individuals regain a degree of normalcy.
 The diet was called “The Newburgh Four.”

 The diet soon became obsolete due to the discovery and use of insulin.
-However, Newburgh also made significant discoveries in finding those obese patients with a different type of diabetes (Type 2 diabetes) had a reversal of their glucose intolerance using an energy-restricted and measured diet.

-“Frederick M. Allen of Rockefeller Institute for Medical Research, never fully accepted the distinction between the two types of Diabetic patients.
-It is difficult to be certain that Newburgh was the “first” to identify the distinction.”

 Newburgh also took part in the early testing of high protein diets and their effects on renal function.

 Some of Newburgh’s greatest contributions were in the area of heat loss and energy measurement.
 Dr. Newburgh was unique in his attention to detail, specifically regarding fluid loss in investigated subjects.
 These measurements and details lead to a greater understanding of energy use in humans.
 He contributed to theories and solutions on topics ranging from obesity to nephritis and diabetes using chambers or meticulous collections of fluids lost from individuals.
 Some of his conclusions and experiments are still important today to solve and understand these science curiosities.